 Who is this for?

-Anyone at the University of Toronto (U of T) conducting research should ensure that they are aware of the confidentiality, publication and intellectual property obligations related to their research project along with completing a Confidential Information and Intellectual Property (CIIP) Agreement prior to participation.
+Anyone at the University of Toronto (U of T) conducting research should ensure that they are aware of the confidentiality, publication and intellectual property obligations under a research agreement that is related to their research project, and should execute a Confidential Information and Intellectual Property (CIIP) Agreement prior to participation in any research project.

-The CIIP Agreement is an internal document used to ensure all research project participants are aware of any agreement terms or sponsor guidelines related to the use of confidential information and/or intellectual property.
-It is important that all project participants understand and abide by the specific terms related to a research project, including those related to the handling of confidential information and the use of intellectual property.
+The CIIP Agreement is an internal document used to ensure all research project participants are aware of any agreement terms or sponsor guidelines related specifically to the use of confidential information and/or intellectual property.
+It is important that all project participants understand and abide by all of the terms that govern a research project, including, but not limited to, those related to the handling of confidential information and the use of intellectual property.

 Every time a U of T researcher applies for funding, they must submit the funding application or agreement through My Research Application (MRA) to obtain institutional endorsement of the initiative.
 The researcher commits to ensuring that all members of the research team understand and abide by the obligations pertaining to the project including those related to the management of confidential information, publication and intellectual property.
 All staff and students should ask their supervisor if there are any restrictions on sharing information, publishing or intellectual property rights related to their research project.